 For those of us who love to cook, we find inspiration in books, from television, but mostly from eating — especially on the road.
-Traveling is fulfilling in so many ways but for me a great joy and benefit is eating in restaurants.
-From simplistic to fancy I love them all — with a tilt toward simplistic.
+Traveling is fulfilling in so many ways, but for me, one of the greatest joys and benefits is eating in restaurants.
+From simplistic to fancy, I love them all — with a tilt toward simplistic.
+On one adventure, I discovered the artichoke flan.

 One of my favorite restaurant cities in the world is Rome.
-Being the capital city, Rome brings together culinary treasures and trends from all 20 Italian regions.
-Despite the fact that there are hundreds of restaurants in the city, each year we find a dish on menus throughout the city center that wasn’t found in previous years.
+As the capital, Rome brings together culinary treasures and trends from all 20 Italian regions.
+Despite hundreds of restaurants in the city, each year we find a dish on menus throughout the city center that wasn’t there before.
 You’ll see it once and then again, and again until curiosity breaks you down and you order it.
 This is the story of sformato di carciofi — artichoke flan.

-After spotting it on the second menu in as many days I knew what I had to do.
+After spotting it on the second menu in as many days, I knew what I had to do.
 It was delicious.
-I ordered again at two other restaurants in the same week and the results were consistent — it was a hit.
-All versions had their own subtle twists but the savory flan at its core was very similar.
+I ordered again from two other restaurants that week, and the results were consistent — it was a hit.
+All versions had their own subtle twists, but the savory flan at its core was very similar.

-I made a few notes both mentally and digitally knowing that I would want to recreate this dish at home.
-Once home I poured through numerous Italian cookbooks without a trace of artichoke flan.
+I made a few notes, both mentally and on paper, knowing I would want to recreate this dish at home.
+Once home, I pored through numerous Italian cookbooks without a trace of artichoke flan.
 So, it was on to the kitchen to experiment with creating a savory flan that’s ideal as a starter.
-Luckily, I had about eighty-percent success on my first go and then fine tuned it in subsequent attempts.
+Luckily, I had about 80% success on my first go, then fine-tuned it in subsequent attempts.
 It’s now a trusted dish in my menu planning.

 - 15 ounces of artichoke hearts